CHAPTER Mhp 300 LICENSE, AND REGISTRATION REQUIREMENTS, APPLICATIONS, AND FEES

 Mhp 306.01 Educational Requirements for Marriage and Family Therapists.

-(1) Have a 2 year master’s degree or a doctoral degree in marriage and family therapy from a program accredited by the Commission on Accreditation for Marriage and Family Therapy Education;
+(1) Have a master’s degree or a doctoral degree in marriage and family therapy from a program accredited by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE);

 (b) Applicants that have a degree with a concentration in marriage and family therapy as noted in Mhp 306.01 (a)(3) shall complete the following coursework:

-(1) At least 3 courses in marital and family studies, family development and family interaction patterns across the life cycle of the individual as well as the family chosen from the following subject areas:
+(1) At least 3 courses in marital and family studies, family development, and family interaction patterns across the life cycle of the individual as well as the courses or studies chosen from the following subject areas:

 a.
 Family life cycle;